paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 The AttentionNet was first to integrate a object existence estimation and bounding box optimization into a single convolutional network.
 With iterative predictions the net approximates an object.
 However the AttentionNet cloud only detect a single class per image.
 G-CNN in contrast is able to detect multiple classes by splitting the image into a multi-scale regular grid.
 Each box is classified and afterwards corrected.
 After multiple iterations of regression the boxes are correct.
 The main problem of G-CNN are small or highly overlapping objects.

 With its first version of YOLO introduced a new model inspired by the previous nets, but with a different architecture and a new way of regression for bounding boxes.
 The base architecture was inspired by the GoogLeNet using  24 Conv-layers and 2 fully connected layer together with an higher input dimension of $448\times 448$.
 The detection of objects is also grid based.
 The image is divided in a $S\times S$ grid and for each grid a single class $c \in C$ and $B$ bounding boxes, with a confidence score, are detected.
-The confidence of one box is defined as product of object probability with the ground truth intersection  over  union  (IOU) $Pr(Object)*IOU^{truth}_{pred}$.
+The confidence of one box is defined as product of object probability with the ground truth intersection  over  union  (IOU) $Pr(Object)*IoU^{truth}_{pred}$.
 So the output tensor of predictions looks like: $S \times S \times (B*5+C)$. <!-- show training formular?? -->
 The first version of YOLO has problems to detect small objects in groups, which is caused by size limitations in the bounding box predication.
 The algorithms struggles also with aspect ratios rarely seen in the training data, because the  features used for the BB predictions are relativly coarse. <!-- explain coarse and sparse -->

 Based on previous approaches the Single Shot MultiBox Detector (SSD) introduced new features into single-stage detectors, mainly based on the Faster R-CNN improvements.
-SSD is based on the MultiBox {Erhan 2013 #62} network, but uses a VGG-16 network for the feature extraction.
+SSD is based on the MultiBox [@Erhan.2013] network, but uses a VGG-16 network for the feature extraction.
 The SSD net has 3 major improvements in contrast to YOLOv1.
 Primarly it adds additional convolutional feature layers to the end of the truncated base network do detect objects on multiple scales of the feature map.
 Secondly the detections on the scaled layers are done with convolutional filters and the third improvement is the use of anchor boxes as proposed in Faster R-CNN.
 For each grid cell of the feature map predefined boxes are used, providing $(c + 4)kmn$ predictions for a $m \times n$ feature map with $c$ classes and maximal $k$ default boxes with $4$ coordinates each.
 The use of anchor boxes and detection on multiple scales solves the aspect ratios issues of previous solutions while simultaneously improving the systems accuracy.
 Even tough the detection of small objects is still an issue.

 Further works did focus on dealing with small objects, since this is this would be the main differentiator on the COCO benchmark, which contains much more small objects than the other.
 Smaller objects are often filtered by the deeper convolutions, by using deconvolution layers and skip connections additional information from shallow layers can be inject into dense (deconvolution) feature maps.